rcpedro/legatus/README.md

 ### All Together Now

-The save order directive, using class-level definitions, would then look like:
+The save item directive, using class-level definitions, would then look like:

 ```ruby
 class Product::Item::Save < Legatus::Directive